Medical Advisory Board

 In 1993, he became chief of the Viral Pathogenesis Laboratory in the NIDR/NIH.
 In 1994, he moved to Mount Sinai School of Medicine as the Irene and Dr. Arthur M. Fishberg Professor of Medicine and the chief of nephrology.
 In 2001, he was selected as chair of the Samuel Bronfman Department of Medicine at Mount Sinai.
 He became the school's president in 2010.

-Dr. Klotman's research has been a blend of basic and clinical research in molecular virology and AIDS.
-He is the author of more than 200 publications and a visiting professor and lecturer internationally in aspects of HIV.
+Dr. Klotman's research has blended basic and clinical research in molecular virology and AIDS.
+He is the author of more than 200 publications and served as a visiting professor and lecturer internationally on HIV.
 Dr. Klotman has been elected to both the American Society of Clinical Investigation and the Association of American Physicians and sits on the editorial boards of journals in the United States and in Europe.
 He has chaired numerous study sections, including those with the NIH, the American Heart Association, the National Kidney Foundation and the VA research service.

 DR. CLIFFORD KO